Darkxell/PMDMMO/doc/communication.md

 # 2.2 - Encryption

 Any payload sent by a logged client to the server can be encrypted using AES256.
-The encryption key used must be a sha256 hash of: serverhash + username + "sync"
-To use encrypted payloads, the client can just encrypt the JSON string as an encrypted string and send it in a clear text payload using the following structure:
+The encryption key used must be the key sent by the client to the server in the SETENCRYPTIONKEY payload To use encrypted payloads, the client can just encrypt the JSON string as an encrypted string and send it in a clear text payload using the following structure:
 {encrypted:1,value:"YOUR ENCRYPTED VALUE HERE"}

-If you are logged to the server, the server will encrypt any payload it sends to the client using the exact same fashion.
+The server will encrypt any payload it sends to the client using the exact same fashion.

-The only exeptions to this is are the CREATEACCOUNT and LOGIN payloads.
+The only exeptions to this is is the SETENCRYPTIONKEY payload.
-A client might (and should, really) wish information in these payloads to be kept secret.
-While the login payload has additionnal layers of protection, the createaccount one does not and should be encrypted properly.
-For this, asyonchronous encryption can be used.
-{encrypted:2,value:"YOUR ENCRYPTED VALUE HERE"}
-This message can be encrypted with the server's public key obtainable using the GETPUBLICKEY payload.
-Note that the server will ignore any non CREATEACCOUNT and LOGIN, as asynchronous encryption is cpu heavy.
+Refer to the specific documentation of this payload for further information.

 For more informations about the login challenge, check "hashing norms.md".